viewstools/docs/Blocks/README.md

 ![Styled card](UserStyled.png)

-Styled user card in a list would look more like this:
+A styled user card in a list would look more like this:

 ```views
 User Horizontal